Three of Chorley’s most senior politicians swap politics for paddles to raise cash for charity

 Sir Lindsay became Inspire’s first Honorary Patron in March this year while the Mayor, Coun Holgate, has adopted the Chapel Street facility as one of his official mayoral charities.

-Coun Holgate convinced Sir Lindsay and Coun Bradley to don wetsuits and get into the water to take part in his ‘Kayak for the Kids’ challenge.
+Coun Holgate convinced Sir Lindsay and Coun Bradley to don wetsuits and get into the water to take part in his ‘Kayak for the Kids’ challenge on the Leeds-Liverpool canal.

 He said: “Inspire Youth Zone has such an incredibly positive impact on the young people of our borough, providing them with a sense of purpose and helping them discover their passions.